EARnagram/lessons/sec1/css_positioning_box_model/README.md

 ## Outro

-While positioning can be a struggle early on, consistent practice will eventually lead to full grokking.
+Like drawing comics, CSS positioning takes time to master.
+It can be a struggle early on, but consistent practice will eventually lead to full grokking.

 As you can see, viewing html elements as the rectangular panels that they are will assist you in conquering this tricky CSS beast.

 ##### Final Questions